innoskrit/javascript-typescript/banking-system/README.md

 If you want to build on your own then follow these below steps.
-If you want to use this project only see below.
+If you want to use this project then scroll down to last to "Run directly this project."

 Create a empty directory `banking-system`.